jhunter4242-stack/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 	shown earlier in this document, you share your lobby id by inviting others to join you in the Lobby destination.
 If they accept the invitation to lobby, they join your team.

-	When at the Lobby destination, you join the Photon room named after your lobby id.
+	When at the Lobby destination, you join the EOS room named after your lobby id.

 + __Match Id__: the other identifier linked to your group presence is the *match session id*.
 	You can think of it as the unique identifier of your current destination when you are not